user11681/anvilevents/README.md

 <details>
 <summary>
-RenderHUDElementEvent derivatives: one for each element; called at the head of its method;
+RenderHudElementEvent derivatives: one for each element; called at the head of its method;
 </summary>
 <ul>
 <li>RenderCrosshairEvent in <code>InGameHud#renderCrosshair()</code>;</li>